wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    1. Additional records MUST be validated before being used.

-   2. Additional records SHOULD be annotated in the cache as having been received as Additional records.

-   3. Additional records SHOULD have lower priority in the cache than answers received because they were requested.
+   2. Additional records SHOULD have lower priority in the cache than answers received because they were requested.
 This is to help evict Additional records from the cache first (to help prevent cache filling attacks).

-   4. Recursive resolvers MAY choose to ignore Additional records for any reason, including CPU or cache space concerns, phase of the moon, etc.  It may choose to accept all, some or none of the Additional records.
+   3. Recursive resolvers MAY choose to ignore Additional records for any reason, including CPU or cache space concerns, phase of the moon, etc.  It may choose to accept all, some or none of the Additional records.